JordanRoth/blank-django-react-docker/README.md

 pip install --upgrade -r requirements.txt pip freeze > requirements.txt

-- When first deploying to eb, you have to make sure the .env file gets sent to the server as it's presently in the .ebignore (backend)
+- When first deploying to eb, you have to make sure the .env file gets sent to the server as it's presently in the .ebignore (backend).
+This is optional if you make all of the default environment values the prod settings (recommended).